Hundemeier/sacn/README.md

  * auto flow control (see [The Internals/Sending](#sending))

 ## Setup
-This Package is in the pypi.
-To install the package use `pip install sacn`.
-Python 3.6 or newer required!
+The Python3.5 port is not in the pypi and must be installed directly from source.
+The original package (Python 3.6) is in the pypi and can be installed with `pip install sacn`.
 To use the Libary `import sacn`.
 If you want to install directly from source, download or clone the repository and execute `pip install .` where the setup.py is located.
 For more information on pip installation see: https://packaging.python.org/tutorials/installing-packages/#installing-from-a-local-src-tree